munditva/FoodForFuture/README.md

 future.Innovation and intelligence with proper usage of available resources is the need of the hour.

-● To overcome this challenge, Eating and Diet habits of general people needs to be observed.
-Predict Course Type and Flavor of different cuisines based on the Training Dataset provided
+● To overcome this challenge, "Eating" and "Diet" habits of general people needs to be observed.
+Predict "Course Type" and "Flavor" of different cuisines based on the training dataset provided

-According to the given Problem Statement, an Exploratory Data Analysis(EDA) approach comprising of analysis and importance of features and visualisation of dataset is taken.
+According to the given problem statement, an Exploratory Data Analysis(EDA) approach comprising of analysis and importance of features and visualisation of dataset is taken.
 Finally on the processed dataset, we will apply various classification models to predict Course type and then compare between our accuracies across these models.